DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Conclusion

 \section{Conclusion}

 In this paper, {we develop a closed-loop learning scheme for MPC using DiffTune.} We {learn} the parameters in the cost function to improve the closed-loop system's performance specified by a loss function that is different than the MPC's cost function.
 To use DiffTune, we need the gradient of the first optimal control action with respect to the initial state and parameters of the cost function in the MPC problem.
 Our derivation is centered on a linear MPC problem with linear inequality constraints (to incorporate safety requirements of physical limitations of the system).
 We show that the linear-MPC-based differentiation can be applied to a nonlinear MPC that is solved via SQP.
-We validate our approach in simulation for systems with linear and nonlinear dynamics.
-We also show the limited performance improvement by learning when a system experiences control saturation both in analysis and by simulation.
-Lastly, we show the benefit of {using DiffTune to learn the MPC cost function's parameters for a better closed-loop performance than open-loop learning}.
-Future work will investigate the usage of DiffTune for learning subject to multiple trajectories or tasks for improved generalization of the learned parameters.
+We validate our approach in simulation for systems with linear and nonlinear dynamics subject to constraints on the state and control.
+Our approach shows more efficient learning compared with a baseline policy-search-based learning scheme due to our effective usage of first-order information.
+We also demonstrate the generalization capability of the proposed scheme to different trajectories and its applicability to real-world scenarios in a quadrotor high-fidelity simulator.
+Future work will investigate the usage of DiffTune for different evaluation criteria (e.g., robustness) and the application of DiffTune-MPC on challenging robotic tasks, e.g., designing cost functions for trajectory tracking with hybrid systems in contact-rich scenarios.